Dental Cleaning & Exams

 How Is Dental Cleaning Different Than Scaling, Periodontal Maintenance, Or Deep Cleaning?

 Dental cleaning only targets the removal of plaque and tartar from your gum line and in between your teeth.
 In case there is an infection under the gums, it is called periodontitis which requires the removal of plaque bacteria and tartar under the gums through a procedure called deep cleaning.
-Periodontal cleaning or deep cleaning targets the gums and bones and involves the cleaning of both the pockets formed between teeth and gums and the surface of tooth’s root.
+Periodontal cleaning or deep cleaning targets the gums and bones and involves the cleaning of both the pockets formed between teeth and gums and the surface of the tooth’s root.

 How Long Is The Dental Exam?

 One of the most pertinent questions about dental examinations is how long they take.
 On average, a dental exam will take you around 45 minutes.
 However, the dentist reviews can also take longer, depending on the condition of the patient’s teeth.
 If your oral condition is below average, the exam could take longer.
 Furthermore, professionals also adjust to the demands of the patients.

 How Often Do You Need A Dental Exam?

 The average individual can get away with going to a dentist only twice a year.
 However, people that don’t take care of their teeth in a proper and prescribed manner may need to visit the dentist more often, which increases the cost of their dental care.

 If you had any concerns about going to the dentist for an examination or cleaning, this article should help you!
 Remember to go to the dentist at least twice a year and keep your oral health in good shape.